efraincjr/mvc-techblog/README.md

 # MVC Tech Blog

 ## Description
-This website Model-View-Controller (MVC) paradigm to create a blog-style website where developers can create an account, edit their information, make posts, edit posts, and comment on other user's posts.
+Model-View-Controller (MVC) paradigm to create a blog-style website where developers can create an account, edit their information, make posts, edit posts, and comment on other user's posts.

 ## Tools Used to Create This Project